 A drug crime is considered a criminal act that involves an illegal controlled substance or narcotic.
-If you have been accused or suspected of committing a drug crime, you must contact an experienced and aggressive Texas criminal defense lawyer as soon as possible.
+If you have been accused or suspected of committing a drug crime in Harris County, you must contact an experienced and aggressive Houston drug crime defense lawyer as soon as possible.
 Drug cases have the potential to be highly complex and to present numerous severe penalties if the defendant is convicted.
-A criminal defense lawyer at the Law Office of David A. Breston will provide you with the level of experience you deserve.
+A drug crime defense lawyer at the Law Office of David A. Breston in Houston will provide you with the level of experience you deserve.

 In Texas, there are a number of illegal drugs that are commonly used to commit a drug crime, such as marijuana, cocaine, heroin, methamphetamine, ecstasy, LSD, and crystal meth.
-Attorney David A. Breston has handled countless cases involving these types of drugs, and can competently defend clients charged with the following drug crimes:
+Drug charges defense attorney, David A. Breston, has handled countless cases involving these types of drugs, and can competently defend clients charged with the following drug crimes:

 - Possession with intent to sell, manufacture, or distribute